UST-QuAntiL/nisq-analyzer-content/prioritization/README.md

 1. In the UI, go to "Execution Environments" > "Software Platforms" and add "Qiskit" as a new SDK (button under "Search").
    ![alt text](./../compiler-selection/pictures/add-SDK.png "Add SDK")

-2. Add a new algorithm (button under "Search") by inserting a name and choosing its computation model.
+2. Go to "Algorithms" and add a new algorithm (button under "Search") by inserting a name and choosing its computation model.
    ![alt text](./../compiler-selection/pictures/add-algorithm.png "Add algorithm")

-3. Add a new implementation to the algorithm by choosing a name for the circuit you want to compile.
+3. In context of the algorithm, go to the "Implementations" tab > Add a new implementation to the algorithm by choosing a name for the circuit you want to compile.
    ![alt text](./../compiler-selection/pictures/add-implementation.png "Add implementation")

-4. In context of the implementation, go to the "Selecion Criteria" tab > insert the URL of the raw circuit, specifiy its SDK and select its language.
+4. In context of the implementation, go to the "Selecion Criteria" tab > insert the URL of the raw circuit, specifiy its SDK and select its language > save your adaptions.
    **Note:** Sample circuits can be found under [Sample Circuits](./Sample%20Circuits).
    ![alt text](./../compiler-selection/pictures/implementation-selection-criteria.png "Add selection criteria")